Home Heat Pump Guide

 A pool heat pump works on exactly the same principle as a home heating heat pump — it extracts heat from the outside air and transfers it to water.
 The difference is that instead of heating water for radiators, it heats pool water directly.

 Pool water is pumped from the pool, through the heat pump's heat exchanger, and back to the pool in a continuous loop.
 The heat pump raises the water temperature by a few degrees each pass.
-Over several hours, the entire pool reaches the target temperature — typically 26-30°C for comfortable swimming.
+Over several hours, the entire pool reaches the target temperature — typically 26-30°C.

 Dedicated Pool Heat Pump vs Home ASHP